visgl/deck.gl/docs/layers/icon-layer.md

 * If an array is provided, it is used as the color for all objects.
 * If a function is provided, it is called on each object to retrieve its color.
+* If `mask` = false, only the alpha component will be used to control the opacity of the icon.

 ##### `getAngle` (Function|Number, optional) ![transition-enabled](https://img.shields.io/badge/transition-enabled-green.svg?style=flat-square")